How To Check If Something Was Written with AI (ChatGPT)

 Acceptable Detection Scores

-Just be careful as some results end up with false positives and false negatives.
-It is far better to review a series of articles and make a call on a writer/service compared to passing judgment on a single article or text snippet.
+Just be careful, as some results end up with false positives and false negatives.
+It is best to review a series of articles and make a call on a writer/service.
+Which is far better than passing judgment on a single article or text snippet.

 I like GPTZero because they seem to be one of the only AI detection companies that really cares about what they flag.
 While they can't promise 100% accurate detection, they only tend to mark something as AI if they're confident about it.
 You can read our full review if you want to learn more.